Customers Bancorp (CUBI)

 Customers Bancorp Trailing 12-Month EPS (Non-GAAP)

-Although it performed well, Customers Bancorp’s flat two-year EPS lower than its 6.3% two-year revenue growth.
+Customers Bancorp’s flat two-year EPS was bad and lower than its 6.8% two-year revenue growth.

-We can take a deeper look into Customers Bancorp’s earnings to better understand the drivers of its performance.
-A two-year view shows Customers Bancorp has diluted its shareholders, growing its share count by 6.2%.
+Diving into the nuances of Customers Bancorp’s earnings can give us a better understanding of its performance.
+A two-year view shows Customers Bancorp has diluted its shareholders, growing its share count by 8.8%.
 This has led to lower per share earnings.
 Taxes can also affect EPS but don’t tell us as much about a company’s fundamentals.
 Customers Bancorp Diluted Shares Outstanding

-In Q3, Customers Bancorp reported adjusted EPS of $2.20, up from $1.34 in the same quarter last year.
-This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-Over the next 12 months, Wall Street expects Customers Bancorp’s full-year EPS of $6.90 to grow 6.5%.
+In Q4, Customers Bancorp reported adjusted EPS of $2.06, up from $1.36 in the same quarter last year.
+This print was close to analysts’ estimates.
+Over the next 12 months, Wall Street expects Customers Bancorp’s full-year EPS of $7.60 to grow 6.7%.

 8. Tangible Book Value Per Share (TBVPS)